polirritmico/LabDevops/CONTRIBUTING.md

 > As a rule of thumb, a coverage of >=70% is usually more than enough.

-For core maintainers (contributors with granted permissions after accepted PRs), push changes directly into the `development` branch are allowed for a more trunk-based approach.
+For core maintainers (contributors with granted permissions after accepted PRs), push changes directly into the `develop` branch are allowed for a more trunk-based approach.

 ## Code standards